 When an IRS Notice Becomes More Serious

 Not all IRS notices remain routine.
-If ignored or mishandled, they can lead to:
+If ignored or mishandled, they can lead to collection activity.

 - Collection actions